Mountain Creek Middle School

 Tim Brooks, Asst.
 Principal (last names L-Z)

 We welcome you to Mountain Creek Middle School, proud home of the Moose.
 MCMS is a great school.
-We are excited to have you attend our school, and hope that you will get a great education here and make great friends.
+We are excited to have you attend, and hope that you will enjoy getting a great education and making great friends.

-We want you to like school and be successful here.
-We have outstanding teachers and staff who are committed to doing their best to help you to learn as much as you can.
-We hope you take advantage of the learning opportunities that your teachers will provide, and do all you can to make MCMS a safe, enjoyable place to be.
-We also hope that you have a fantastic school year!
+Our outstanding teachers and staff are committed to helping you learn as much as you can.
+We invite you to take advantage of the opportunities available here, and do all you can to make MCMS safe and educational.

 Before everything else, we want you to know and memorize our mission statement, which is: